• 1.

 1983 Code of Canon Law

-1983 codification of canonical legislation for the Latin Rite of the Catholic Church
+1983 codification of canonical legislation for the Latin Catholic Church

 Overview: The 1983 Code of Canon Law (abbreviated 1983 CIC from its Latin title Codex Iuris Canonici), also called the Johanno-Pauline Code, is the "fundamental body of ecclesiastical laws for the Latin Church" ...